-Digital twin: the virtual and real worlds in a closed loop
+Digital twin: the real and digital worlds in a closed loop

 For this, Siemens offers an innovative portfolio of Digital Enterprise solutions – it covers product design, which is here developing the vaccine and making the active ingredient, otherwise referred to as primary processing, and manufacturing the pharmaceutical itself, or secondary processing.
-Siemens collaborated with GSK and ATOS to develop an innovative concept named digital twin, which combines the virtual and real worlds in a closed loop.
+Siemens collaborated with GSK and ATOS to develop an innovative concept named digital twin, which combines the real and digital worlds in a closed loop.

 Focus on adjuvant technologies at GSK